Louis Upton: Fabrication of the electric washer

 Upton was not deterred by the E.C.
 Williams Manufacturing Co. failure.
 He took the hand washer patent to his uncle, Emory Upton, a mechanic in Benton Harbor, Michigan, and asked him to motorize it to be powered by electricity.
 He also returned to his job at Commonwealth Edison.
 This was not to be the first electric washing machine.
 Although the first electric washing machine is credited to A.J.
 Fisher in 1907, there were patents filed for such machines before Fisher's application.

 Eventually, Emory Upton built a transmission that worked.
 Louis Upton took the electric washer to Federal Electric Company, a company affiliated with Commonwealth Edison, and talked them into ordering 100 washers to be sold on the retail market for $85 each.
 He set up a shop in Benton Harbor where, with the help of his brother Frederick, he built the electric washers while commuting to his job at Commonwealth Edison in Chicago, approximately 100 miles away.
 It was said that Louis painted the washers by hand, and Frederick crated them and took them by horse-drawn cart to the shipping point.

 Louis and Frederick Upton delivered the 100 washing machines.
 However, a major problem arose: with daily use, the gears of every washer broke down.
 Federal Electric's president, John F. Gilchrist, summoned the 25-year-old Upton to his office and demanded the money back saying, “Your product is a failure and money must be refunded to purchasers”.
-Upton, ever confident and the salesman, replied that he would be happy to refund the money but he didn't then have any.
+Upton replied that he would refund the money but did not have it at the time.
 He went on to explain that he had already spoken to Federal's master mechanic about a fix, and, with some time, could solve the problem.
 Federal agreed, and the master mechanic, Gustav B. Keil, who later came to work for Upton, solved the problem by using steel rather than cast iron in the gears.
 Describing the new gears, he told Upton, "They're O.K.
 I've used everything on them but an axe”.
-In the end, Federal Electric agreed with Keil and Upton emerged from disgrace with an order of 200 washers - but with new gears.
+In the end, Federal Electric agreed with Keil and Upton emerged from disgrace with an order of 200 washers – but with new gears.